artsy/Swift-at-Artsy/Beginners/Lesson Two/README.md

 var showPriceLabel = isArtworkForSale && isArtworkPriceKnown
 ```

 So now we have a new `Bool` that is only true when the artwork is both for sale _and_ we know its price.
-Let's try integrate this into our `if` statements.
+Let's try to integrate this into our `if` statements.

 ```swift
 if isArtworkForSale {